HomeSpan/HomeSpan/docs/Reference.md

   * setting *suffix* to a null string "" is permitted.
   * example: `homeSpan.begin(Category::Fans, "Living Room Ceiling Fan", "LivingRoomFan");` will yield a default *hostName* of the form *LivingRoomFan-A1B2C3D4E5F6.local*.
 Calling `homeSpan.setHostNameSuffix("v2")` prior to `homeSpan.begin()` will instead yield a *hostName* of *LivingRoomFanv2.local*

+* `void setQRID(const char *ID)`
+  * changes the Setup ID from the HomeSpan default ("HSPN") to *ID*
+  * *ID* must be exactly 4 alphanumeric characters.
+If not, the request to change the Setup ID is silently ignored and remains "HSPN"
+  * The Setup ID is an optional parameter used when pairing the device to HomeKit with a QR Code (instead of the usual Setup Code)

 ## *SpanAccessory(uint32_t aid)*

 Creating an instance of this **class** adds a new HAP Accessory to the HomeSpan HAP Database.